jamiewri/snapshot-vault-kubernetes-secrets-engine/README.md

 # snapshot-vault-kubernetes-secrets-engine
 ![Screenshot](images/diagram.png)

-This repo deloys a single Vault node, running in `-dev` mode, onto GKE.
+This repo deploys a single Vault node, running in `-dev` mode, onto GKE.

 Then it deploys an example web application via Terraform Cloud.
 The ServiceAccount used by the Terraform Cloud Agent to deploy the web application is generated on-demand via [Vault's Kubernetes Secrets Engine](https://developer.hashicorp.com/vault/docs/secrets/kubernetes).